I’ve had chronic hip pain for months — could MRI reveal why?

 Q3: Risks of delaying MRI?

-Q5: Affordable MRI option?
+Q5: Fast MRI solution?

 The Pain Relief Clinic provides MRI scans under $1,000, insurance and Medisave claimable, within 1 working day, plus non-surgical treatment options.